pappurohit99/easyLookup/README.md

 # easyLookup

-### Chrome extension to quickly look up the documentation for the selected text.
+### Chrome extension to speed up the process of looking up the documentation for the selected text.

 *Credits*
 * Tarun Gambhir